 The mitochondria are often called the “powerhouses” of the cell.
 Basically, they are fat-burning batteries.
 They provide us with energy by burning fat.
 One of the benefits of nicotinamide riboside is it's supposed to help the mitochondria work better.

-In a 2014 study titled Effective treatment of mitochondrial myopathy by nicotinamide riboside, a vitamin B3, researchers noted nicotinamide riboside, given to to mice with defects to their mitochondira, delayed progression of their disease by causing the growth of mitochondria in both muscle and brown fat cells.
+Researchers in Finland, noted nicotinamide riboside, given to to mice caused the growth of mitochondria in both muscle and brown fat cells.
 In this study, the mice were given 400 mg per kilogram per day.

 Brown fat burns more calories.
 By having more brown fat, some say, it can help people lose weight.
 So, by increasing the mitochondria in brown fat, might NR make brown fat work better?
 Might this help people lose more weight?